Handbell: Terminology

 The bells used in American handbell choirs are almost always English handbells.
 "English handbells" is a reference to a specific type of handbells, not to the country of origin.
-While some American handbell choirs do use bells made in England, the majority play bells made either by Malmark Bellcraftsmen or by Schulmerich, both based in Pennsylvania.
+While some American handbell choirs do use bells made in England, the majority play bells made either by Malmark Bellcraftsmen or by Schulmerich Bells, both based in Pennsylvania.

 In the United Kingdom, there is a distinction between "American handbells" and "English handbells"; English handbells are traditional, with leather clapper heads and handles (such as the bells Whitechapel makes), while American handbells use modern materials, such as plastic and rubber, to produce the same effect (such as those produced by Malmark and Schulmerich).
 In America, however, they are all called English handbells.

 Characteristics

-The two major defining characteristics of English handbells are their clappers and ability to produce overtones.
-The clapper on an English handbell is on a hinge and moves back and forth in a single direction, unlike a school bell in which the clapper swings freely in any direction.
+The two major defining characteristics of English handbells are their clappers and the ability to produce overtones.
+The clapper on an English handbell is on a hinge and moves back and forth in a single direction, unlike a school bell, in which the clapper swings freely in any direction.
 It also has a spring that holds the clapper away from the casting after the strike to allow the bell to ring freely.
 Furthermore, the shaft of the clapper is rigid, such that the bell may be held with its mouth facing upward.
 The overtones on an English handbell are a 12th (an octave and a perfect fifth) above the fundamental, while Dutch handbells – such as Petit & Fritsen – focus on the overtone a minor 10th (an octave and a minor third) or a major 10th (an octave and a major third) above the fundamental.

+The casting of the bell is usually made of bell metal, but the larger, lower-sounding bells may be cast of aluminum due to its lighter weight.
 Handbells can weigh as little as 7 oz or upwards of 18 lb.